Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

-Instead, we will now apply the new estimation protocol.
-Here, we consider the laser frequency $\nu$ as the control parameter $y$ in Eq.~\eqref{eq:opt-est}.
-It can be tuned to be on resonance with the atomic transition $\nu_{\mathrm{r}}$, or differ from it.
-Hence, we will apply symmetry-informed estimation directly to the optical depth $\Theta$ and with $\Phi$, the photon-number without atoms, featuring as an undetermined nuisance parameter.
-This is thus a multiparameter estimation problem \cite{demkowicz2020multiparameter}.
+Instead, we will now apply the new protocol with the laser frequency $\nu$ as the control parameter $y$ in Eq.~\eqref{eq:opt-est}.
+Symmetry-informed estimation is applied directly to the optical depth $\Theta$, with $\Phi$, the photon-number without atoms, featuring as an undetermined nuisance parameter.

 Let $\theta \in [\theta_{\mathrm{min}},\theta_{\mathrm{max}}]$ and $\varphi \in [\varphi_{\mathrm{min}},\varphi_{\mathrm{max}}]$ be the hypotheses for the real $\Theta$ and $\Phi$, respectively.
 When two observers run the experiment at frequency $\nu$, their average photon counts are comparable, but their initial hypotheses can differ due to prior ignorance.
 That is, $\bar{n}_{\nu}(\varphi', \theta') = \bar{n}_{\nu}(\varphi, \theta)$, so that $\varphi'/\varphi = \exp[\zeta_{\nu}(\theta'-\theta)]$.
 Equating both sides to a positive $\gamma$ reveals transformations